privacysandbox/protected-auction-services-docs/bidding_auction_services_multi_seller_auctions.md

 ##### SelectAdResponse
 The SelectAdResponse for Server component Auctions will contain the following additional fields:

-* _string key_id: Version of the public key used for encryption by component seller SFE.
+* _string key_id_: Version of the public key used for encryption by component seller SFE.
 The top-level seller SFE needs to use private keys corresponding to same key_id to decrypt 'component_auctions_results'.

 ```
 syntax = "proto3";